interbit/docs-interbit/examples/simple-platform/user-walk-through.md

 # User Walk-through of the Example

+Before starting the user walk-through, follow the steps in the [previous section](run.md) to set up and run the Accounts and Template apps locally.

 ## Create an account and complete the OAuth flow with GitHub

-1. Open the accounts app in your browser at `http://localhost:3025`.
+1. Open the browser tab that the Accounts app is running in.
+The URL for the Accounts app is `http://localhost:3025`.

 1. Open the browser's developer tools to the console tab and verify that you see the `interbit-middleware/CHAIN_BLOCKING` status logged to the console for